ivoberger/dev-setup/README.md

-# personal_scripts
+# Dev Setup

-a collection of my personal scripts for automating linux setups
+A collection of shell scripts and dotfiles to set-up a new system as painless as possible.